Why Should We Be Unpredictable?

 In what sense is the human being irreducible?

 This does not imply that human behavior is generally unpredictable.
 Stable patterns exist: habits, preferences, social dynamics.
-Disciplines such as economics, psychology, or marketing successfully operate on these.
+Disciplines such as economics, psychology, and marketing successfully operate on these.
 It is precisely this dimension that allows prediction systems to function.

-This condition has a double face.
+This condition has two sides.

 On the one hand, it makes the unexpected possible.
 Novelty, creativity, disruption are not anomalies, but consequences of the trajectory not being completely fixed in a prior projection.
 If life were totally reducible, it would also be totally predictable and, in that sense, closed.